 Setting an HTML

 lang attribute allows easy translation of a page and better screen reader support.
-The percentage of sites with a valid HTML lang attribute on desktop this year was 77.67%, with only 77.7% having a
+The percentage of sites with a valid HTML lang attribute on mobile this year was 77.67%, with only 77.7% having a

 lang attribute at all.

 Media is an essential part of the web experience.
 It can add an enriched context to the surrounding textual information, and not just for sighted users.